helm/helm-www/content/docs/chart_template_guide/yaml_techniques.md

 ---
-title: "YAML Techniques"
+title: "Appendix: YAML Techniques"
 description: "A closer look at the YAML specification and how it applies to Helm."
-weight: 12
+weight: 15
 ---

 Most of this guide has been focused on writing the template language.
 Here,